Professor-Codephreak/automind/README.md

 # User Interface and Interaction (uiux.py)<br />

 (uiux.py) provides a user interface using the Gradio library to facilitate user interaction.
 This chatbot interface takes the user input, processes it, generating response includingc onversation memory handling storing and managing user instructions and model responses.
-The result is a lcocl language model prompted to run as "Professor Codephreak is an expert in computer programming ....."
+The result is a local language model prompted to run as "Professor Codephreak is an expert in computer programming ....." that refers to itself as "codephreak"
 Contextual Conversation Management<br />

 (automind.py)<br /><br />